LaunchPadLab/fuel/README.md

 ```

-S3
+Paperclip
 --------------------

-S3 ships with three storage options: File Storage, S3, or Fog.
+Paperclip ships with three storage options: File Storage, S3, or Fog.
 We recommend using S3.
 To do so, add the following to your config/application.rb file:

 ```ruby
   config.paperclip_defaults = {